 St Pete Running Company is dedicated to runners young and old, experienced or new to running.
 We are pleased to announce training programs that meet the needs of all levels of experience.
 We will be offering Track and Speedwork Programs, Half Marathon Training, Triathlon and Duathlon Training, and one on one coaching (see Coaching tab).

 What: Our popular Weekly Speedwork lead by expert running coaches on the Track

 Where/When to meet: We will offer sessions each Wednesday

 - 5:30 AM or 6:30 PM.
 Meet at Northside Christian School (Address: 7777 62nd Ave N, St. Petersburg, FL 33709).

-Beginning Wednesday, March 24th we are commencing a unique & specific training program to make you a stronger, faster and more capable endurance runner.
-This is a coached, 8 week program which will make you a better endurance runner.
+Our track training program will help to make you a stronger, faster and more capable endurance runner.
 Expect to be able to run faster for longer by the end of this program.
 It will have 2 key focuses.

 We will focus on training you to run faster for longer periods of time.
 Participants can expect to spend some time training at a comfortably uncomfortable pace at which they can raise their lactate threshold by training the body to clear lactate at a given speed.
 The desired result is to improve endurance, and get used to holding a faster pace for a longer duration of time.
 Our expert coaching staff will produce specific workouts wherein you will run below & at your own lactate threshold while on the track.
 Not sure of your lactate threshold?
 No problem!
 We will teach you what you need to know!